 On Dec.
 29, 2020, then-President Donald Trump signed a $900 billion coronavirus stimulus package into law.
 It was the fourth piece of COVID-19 stimulus legislation to become law in the United States since the pandemic hit and the second to include stimulus checks — which the IRS calls “economic impact payments” — for most Americans.

 Above those income thresholds, payments step down by $5 for each additional $100 in eligible income until they phase out entirely.
 Americans who do not normally file tax returns are eligible to receive these stimulus payments, though they may be required to file simple informational tax returns to claim the funds.

 The latest COVID relief measure follows up an initial round of larger stimulus checks that allocated $1,200 to adults earning $75,000 AGI or less, $2,400 to couples earning $150,000 AGI or less, and $500 per qualifying minor dependent.
 And it may not be the last batch before the pandemic ends.

 Shortly after passing the spending bill Trump signed on Dec.
 29, 2020, the U.S. House of Representatives passed another stimulus measure that would replace the $600 checks with $2,000 checks, subject to the same income restrictions and phaseout formula.
-That bill ultimately wasn’t signed into law, but a similar measure that provides for $1,400 stimulus checks could still emerge in early 2021.
+That bill ultimately wasn’t signed into law, but it did foretell a similar measure authorizing a third round of stimulus checks worth $1,400 that became law in early March 2021.

 Are You Eligible for the Second Round of Stimulus Checks?

 The vast majority of American adults and children are eligible for the second round of payments passed in December 2020.
 Not all adults will receive the full $600 allotment per qualifying individual, and — as was the case with the first round — some won’t receive any payment at all due to income restrictions.